ravaioli/solarpunk-mandala/docs/core-model/02-epistemic-architecture-tesseract.md

 If consciousness is primary, how does it appear as a multi-perspectival reality?
 The answer is the tesseract—a four-dimensional hypercube used not as a literal claim, but as a cognitive prosthetic to map the eight cubes of epistemic access, which are observed and integrated from the Central Core (Ø).

+## 🧊 The Knowledge Hypercube

+*With our reality defined (01), we now need a structure to organize knowledge within it.
+Enter the tesseract: a 4D structure that helps us think beyond 3D limitations.*

+**Pedagogical Warning:** This is intentionally disorienting.
+If you feel confused, that's the point—you're experiencing dimensional expansion.

+**Three Ways to Approach This Document:**
+1. **Mathematically:** As a 4D hypercube projected to 3D
+2. **Metaphorically:** As a way to hold multiple perspectives simultaneously
+3. **Practically:** As a navigation system for this repository

 ## The Geometric Bridge: From Consciousness to Model

 Why use a spatial, geometric model to represent a reality where consciousness is primary and non-spatial?